tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 ### Package Manager (Homebrew)

 We recommend installing Homebrew because it is the easiest tool to use to install some of the following software packages.
+After you type the ruby command below, you may be prompted to hit enter and then later be prompted with a key icon which means that it wants you to enter your Mac password.
+You may also have a box pop up saying you need to install the XCode command line tools.
+Just click "Install" on this box and follow the instructions.
+If you get an eror on the install of the command line tools, then close your Terminal app, go to the App Store on your Mac and download XCode, then try to install Homebrew again.
 To install Homebrew, open your Terminal app and type:

     cd ~
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Note: After you type this command, you may be prompted to hit enter and then later be prompted with a key icon which means that it wants you to enter your Mac password.

 ### Version Control System (git)